Crane Operator Job Description: Top Duties and Qualifications

 A crane operator’s duties and responsibilities usually comprise the following:

-• Operate a crane to lift and move objects
+• operate a crane to lift and move objects

-• Inspect crane equipment and carry out some maintenance
+• inspect crane equipment and carry out some maintenance

-• Place plates under the crane’s outrigger pads for stability
+• place plates under the crane’s outrigger pads for stability

-• Move the crane into the correct position and attach and secure loads using the correct equipment
+• move the crane into the correct position and attach and secure loads using the correct equipment

-• Ensure that all loads are within approved limits
+• ensure that all loads are within approved limits

-• Follow directions from colleagues on the ground for lowering and placing loads in the correct location
+• follow directions from colleagues on the ground for lowering and placing loads in the correct location.

-Build a job description
+Post a job

 What does a crane operator do?